 - 1 teaspoon finely grated orange zest

-- 1/4 cup raw caster sugar (or regular caster sugar if you prefer)
+- 1/4 cup raw caster sugar for sprinkling on top (or regular caster sugar if you prefer)

 - 2 sheets store-bought puff pastry